3D-Adapter: Geometry-Consistent Multi-View Diffusion for High-Quality 3D Generation: Preliminaries

 Let $p(\vx|\vc)$ denote the real data distribution, where $\vc$ is the condition (e.g., text prompts) and $\vx \in \R^{V \times 3 \times H \times W}$ denotes the $V$-view images of a 3D object.
 A Gaussian diffusion model defines a diffusion process that progressively perturb the data point by adding an increasing amount of Gaussian noise $\bm{\epsilon} \sim \mathcal{N}(0, \mI)$, yielding the noisy data point $\vx_t \coloneqq \alpha_t \vx_i + \sigma_t \bm{\epsilon}$ at diffusion timestep $t$, with pre-defined noise schedule scalars $\alpha_t, \sigma_t$.
 A denoising network $D$ is then tasked with removing the noise from $\vx_t$ to predict the denoised data point.
 The network is typically trained with an L2 denoising loss:

 where $t\sim\mathcal{U}(0,T)$, and $w_t^\text{diff}$ is an empirical time-dependent weighting function (e.g., SNR weighting $w_t^\text{diff}= \left(\alpha_t / \sigma_t\right)^2$).
 At inference time, one can sample from the model using efficient ODE/SDE solvers~\citep{dpmsolver} that recursively denoise $\vx_t$, starting from an initial noisy state $\vx_{t_\text{init}}$, until reaching the denoised state $\vx_0$.
 Note that in latent diffusion models (LDM)~\citep{stablediffusion}, both diffusion and denoising occur in the latent space.
-For brevity, we do not differentiate between latents and images in the equations and figures.
+For brevity, we do not differentiate between latents and images in the equations, assuming VAE encoding and decoding as necessary.

 \paragraph{I/O sync baseline.} We broadly define I/O sync as inserting a 3D representation and a rendering/projecting operation at the input or output end of the denoising network to synchronize multiple views.
 Input sync is primarily used for texture generation, and it is essentially equivalent to output sync, assuming linearity and synchronized initialization (detailed in the Appendix~\ref{sec:theory}).
 Therefore, for simplicity, this paper considers only output sync as the baseline.
 As depicted in Fig.~\ref{fig:arch_compare}~(b), a typical output sync model can be implemented by reconstructing a 3D representation from the denoised outputs $\hat{\vx}_t$, and then re-rendering the views from 3D to replace the original outputs.